ayrat555/ayrat555.github.io/_posts/2019-06-29-libra-facebooks-ethereum-clone.md

 ### Libra vs Ethereum

 Let's compare some points described in Libra's technical paper that I found important.
 Note, that I'll compare fundamental things without comparing technical details.
-Of course, Libra tries to improve on Ethereum but so does Ethereum 2.0 and other blockchains (Pokadot, POA Network, etc).
+Of course, Libra tries to improve on Ethereum but so does Ethereum 2.0 and other blockchains (Polkadot, POA Network, etc).

 #### Specification